Scientific Name

 Stapeliads are relatively easy to grow.
 However, they should be treated as outdoor plants as they will easily rot indoors and cannot flower without exposure to outdoor temperature fluctuations.
 They should be grown under cover so that watering can be controlled.
 They require a reasonable amount of sunlight to promote flowering and maintain a well-shaped plant.
 Very shady positions will produce very poor flowering.
 Stapeliads come from climates where they survive too high temperatures in the summer months, so most growth is in spring and autumn, with flowering in autumn when the weather starts to cool down.

-The easiest and best way to propagate Stapeliads is from stem cuttings, which can be taken virtually throughout the year.
+The easiest and best way to propagate Stapeliads is from stem cuttings, which can be taken year-round.
 Using the seed is also a method of propagation.
 They all need extra good drainage.
-Stapeliads are shallow-rooted, and a collection of them can be planted up nicely in a wide, shallow bowl.
-When planting, it is a good idea to allow the roots to be buried in soil and then put pure gravel or sand around the plant's base to prevent rot.
+Stapeliads are shallow-rooted, and their collection can be planted nicely in a wide, shallow bowl.
+When planting, it is a good idea to bury the roots in soil and then place pure gravel or sand around the plant's base to prevent rot.

 See more at How to Grow and Care for Stapeliads.